 - Leadership in the field: The candidate should be engaged in the broader research community and committed to professional development at a broad level, as demonstrated by leadership positions in their institutions, professional societies, advisory and service committees, editors of scientific journals, engaged in public outreach and service, etc., as appropriate for a mid-career researcher and their circumstances.

 - Collaboration: The candidate demonstrates evidence of collegial collaborations, good citizenship, and mentors students, post docs, and/or colleagues at an earlier career stage to train the next generation of planetary scientists.

 - Ethics: The candidate for nomination is expected to follow the AAS Code of Ethics (https://aas.org/policies/ethics) and the nomination letter should include a statement to that effect.

 Candidates for the new prize must have held a recognized terminal college/university degree (not necessarily a PhD or D.Sc.) for at least 8 years and not more than 25 years at the end of the calendar year of the award.
 In documented special circumstances, the committee may extend this time limitation by a moderate amount to allow for career breaks.
 In unusual circumstances where the candidate has no college/university degree, the committee can determine the equivalent 8-year threshold from the candidate’s educational and training background.

 The prize will consist of a certificate and a citation, accompanied (except for a posthumous recipient) by a cash award, in an amount to be determined by the DPS Committee.

-The recipient of the new prize will be invited to present a lecture on a subject of his or her choosing.
+The recipient of the prize will be invited to present a lecture on a subject of his or her choosing.
 This lecture will normally be given at a DPS meeting, but an alternate venue may be arranged by the recipient and the DPS Committee.
 The recipient will also be invited to publish a written version of the prize lecture.

 All DPS members are encouraged to submit nominations for this prize.